DanielGarciaGuillen/danielgg.com/content/how-javascript-works-basically/index.md

 <br/>

-<b>Step 1</b>: Starting with the first line, Identifier `'a'` is store in memory with the value `2` and the Call Stack gets initialize with Global().
+<b>Step 1</b>: At line 1, identifier `'a'` is store in memory with the value `2`.

-<b>Step 2</b>: Identifier `multiplyBy2` is store on memory with the function f.
+<b>Step 2</b>: At line 3, identifier `multiplyBy2` is store on memory with the function f.
 We are defining the function, not invoking it yet.

-<b>Step 3</b>: Identifier `newValue` is store on memory with no value until Step 7 (forget there is a red 4 in there for now please).

-<b>Step 4</b>: `multiplyBy2(a)` is now invoked, and is going to
+<b>Step 3</b>: At line 8, `multiplyBy2(a)` is now invoked, and is going to
-create a <b>new Execution Context</b>.
-Also `multiplyBy2(a)` gets added to the Call Stack and it takes priority to get executed.
+create a new execution context, `multiplyBy2(a)` also gets added to the call stack and it takes priority to get executed.

+Note: Identifier `newValue` is store not in memory until `multiplyBy2(a)` is resolved.

-<b>Step 5</b>: Now we are inside the multiplyBy2 Execution Context.
+<b>Step 4</b>: Now we are inside the multiplyBy2 Execution Context.
 The parameter `inputNumber` is assigned the argument `a` stored on global memory.

-<b>Step 6</b>: The identifier `result` is stored in memory with no value until `inputNumber * 2` is evaluated, then the value 4 is assigned to it.
+<b>Step 5</b>: The identifier `result` is not stored in memory until `inputNumber * 2` is evaluated, then the value 4 is assigned to it.

-<b>Step 7</b>: When `result` is returned, the execution context looks on the local memory for the result value (result: 4).
+<b>Step 6</b>: When `result` is returned, the execution context looks on the local memory for the result value (result: 4).
 Then the evaluation of newValue is resolve with the value 4.
 The use of return in a function indicates that the thread of execution of the function is done and can be removed from the call stack.

-<b>Step 8</b>: The End
+<b>Step 7</b>: Identifier `newValue` is store in memory with the value of 4.

 ## Conclusion